Lindeneg/funkallero/docs/docs/part-2/intro.md

 ---
 sidebar_position: 1
-description: Introduction to advanced usage
+description: Introduction to part 2
 ---

 # Intro

-This section continues from where the [basic](/docs/category/funkallero---basic) section ended.
+This section continues from where the [part 1](/docs/category/tutorial---part-1) ended.

 ## Improvements